cranjesh/images-test/TheSoldiersLegacyThorough.md

 "There were rumors among his men," she explained, her voice faltering.
 "They said Edward had concerns—something about irregularities in the supply chains.
 He had been reporting directly to his superior officers, but in his letters, he seemed... uneasy.
 The night he died, he was seen leaving the officers' quarters alone.
 By morning, he was found at the base of the cliffs.
 They say he fell, but my son was not careless, Mr. Holmes."

 Her voice broke slightly before she continued.
 "Edward was an honourable man, devoted to his duty and family.
 His wife, Katherine, and their children were everything to him.
 But his letters... they grew shorter.
 More cautious.
-He wrote in our old childhood code - something he hadn't done since his first deployment.
 The last letter mentioned supply routes and missing ledgers, but insisted we discuss it in person.
 Then three days later..."
 Her voice faltered.
 "As if he feared someone might be watching."

 Holmes steepled his fingers.
 "You mentioned a missing military chest?"

 Lady Blackwood nodded.
 "His belongings were returned to Blackwood Manor along with his effects.
 The chest was locked, as always, and stored in his study.
 But the night before the East India Company's audit was to begin, it vanished without a trace.
 Edward had been insistent about keeping it close - he'd even hired a former military man as groundskeeper, someone he trusted from his days at Fort Kalyan."

 Holmes leaned forward slightly, his attention caught by a detail.
-"The timing coincides with Colonel Hawthorne's unexpected visit to London.
-Who had access to the study?"
+"Who had access to the study?"

 Lady Blackwood hesitated, as though weighing her words.
 "Few people.
 His widow, of course, and my stepson, William.
-There were visitors as well—former associates of Edward's.
+We've also had recent visitors—Colonel Hawthorne, Edward's former commanding officer at Fort Kalyan, and Lieutenant Cartwright, who served under Edward.
+They arrived shortly after we received news of Edward's death.
+The Colonel claimed he needed to review some military documents, and Lieutenant Cartwright said he had personal effects of Edward's to return.
+Both seemed particularly interested in Edward's study.
 I do not wish to make unfounded accusations, Mr. Holmes, but it is all... troubling."

 "Troubling indeed," Holmes murmured.